AirPods Pro Black Friday deal just crashed to $169 — the lowest price ever

 Black Friday deals have been coming in hard and fast, and another wave of them is kicking off tonight for Walmart’s Black Friday deals.
 This includes the lowest price ever on the AirPods Pro.

-Starting at 7pm ET, the Apple AirPods Pro is just $169 at Walmart.
-That’s $80 off the normal price and is, by far, the cheapest we’ve ever seen these wireless earbuds.
+Currently, Walmart has the Apple AirPods Pro on sale for just $169.
+That’s $80 off the normal price and is, by far, the cheapest price we’ve ever seen these wireless earbuds.
 You definitely don’t want to miss this one.

 Apple AirPods Pro: was $249 now $169 @ Walmart